 Mental Health First Aiders, why does our industry need you?

-The construction industry is a very challenging and stressful career due to factors including low pay, long hours, working away from homes for extended periods of time, uncertain workloads, difficult work/ life balance and little job security.
-These factors can prove difficult for anyone.
 However, being in a male dominated, ‘Macho’ industry it can often be difficult for these males to show how much they are struggling.
-Due to the excessive amount of stigma that goes along with men with mental health problems, “82% of construction workers” identify this stigma, causing 30% of construction workers to take time off work due to mental health issues including stress with only 37% admitted this was their reason for their absence, 72% of respondents explain employers don’t recognise signs of mental health and over half explained that they don’t receive the appropriate support.
-As a way of dealing with stress, construction Workers often turn to alcohol and smoking, leading to more health problems.
+Due to the excessive amount of stigma that goes along with men with mental health problems, “82% of construction workers” identify this stigma, causing 30% of construction workers to take time off work due to mental well-being issues, including stress with only 37% admitted this was their reason for their absence, 72% of respondents explain employers don’t recognise signs of mental health and over half explained that they don’t receive the appropriate support.
+As a way of dealing with stress, construction workers often turn to alcohol and smoking, leading to more health problems.

-The role of Mental Health First Aider is to be the first point of contact for any employee experiencing a mental health issue or is emotionally distressed.
+The role of a MH First Aider is to be the first point of contact for any employee experiencing a mental health issue or is emotionally distressed.
 This could be through something as small as having a conversation with the aim of supporting the person to get appropriate help.
 Mental health first aiders are also trained in what to do during a crisis, through providing early intervention help for someone who may be developing a mental health issue.

 Training Includes:

-• Spot the early signs and symptoms of mental ill health
+- Spot the early signs and symptoms of mental ill health

-• Start a supportive conversation with a colleague who may be experiencing a mental health issue or emotional distress
+- Start a supportive conversation with a colleague who may be experiencing a mental health issue or emotional distress

-• Listen to the person non-judgementally
+- Listen to the person non-judgementally

-• Assess the risk of suicide or self-harm
+- Assess the risk of suicide or self-harm

-• Encourage the person to access appropriate professional support or self-help strategies.
+- Encourage the person to access appropriate professional support or self-help strategies.
 This might include encouraging access to internal support systems such as EAPs or in-house

-• counselling services
+- counselling services

-• If necessary, Escalate to the appropriate emergency services,
+- If necessary, Escalate to the appropriate emergency services,

-• Maintain confidentiality as appropriate
+- Maintain confidentiality as appropriate

-• Complete critical incident documents as and when necessary − Protect themselves while performing their role
+- Complete critical incident documents as and when necessary − Protect themselves while performing their role

 As a mental health first aider you must remember you aren’t trained to be a therapists or psychiatrists, you are there to offer initial support through non-judgemental listening and guidance.
 To be a good mental health first aider you must also look after your own mental health too.